|

 Center, Gordon and unidentified friend;

-Right, Charlie Diel, who was an integral part of the Syosset scene in
+Right, Charlie Diehl, who was an integral part of the Syosset scene in

 the '30s, '40s and '50s